 This isn’t the first time financial regulators had floated the idea of separating Advisory and Auditing practices at the Big 4, but Carillion was a welcome catalyst for reopening these discussions and implementing some serious measures.
 New legislation aimed to limit conflict of interests by eliminating overlap between client activity in the two verticals and introduced legal consequences for stakeholders in the event of unreported audit issues.

-Deloitte’s UK Restructuring practice was engaged in profitable work in 2020—for clients New Look and, as administrators, for Victoria’s Secret UK—but they anticipated that future growth would be stunted by this renewed FRC pressure.
+Deloitte’s UK Restructuring practice was engaged in profitable work in 2020—for clients such as New Look and, as administrators, for Victoria’s Secret UK—but they anticipated that future growth would be stunted by this renewed FRC pressure.
 Advisory work was not possible anymore for Audit clients, which limited a variety of practice interactions and development opportunities for as long as the Restructuring arm was owned by them.

-Teneo Consulting is an American-origin PR and Advisory firm, backed by Private Equity House CVC.
+Teneo Consulting is an American-origin PR and Advisory firm, backed by Private Equity house CVC.
 It’s got an extensive history for its relatively short time in existence (it was founded in 2011), and it promises to keep expanding.
 In fact, they recently announced the creation of Teneo Performance, which will “help companies successfully navigate the long term social and business impacts brought about by the events of the last 12 months.”
 When you consider that Deloitte’s Restructuring practice isn’t the only one they’re acquiring (Goldin Associates in the US, for instance), the development in the direction of operations improvement and performance optimization makes perfect sense.

 The extensive history I mentioned is intricate—business interests, high-profile friends, instant potential, emails.
 A New York Times article titled A Constellation of Influencers takes you down the path of this ever-evolving story.